shadanan/shadanan.github.io/SoftwarePolitics.md

 Now I do!

-Clojure is a new-ish Lisp dialect that runs on the JVM and .NET, and I was honored to write the Foreward to "The Joy of Clojure" a while back.
+Clojure is a new-ish Lisp dialect that runs on the JVM and .NET, and I was honored to write the Foreward to *The Joy of Clojure* a while back.
 For a few years I had been really excited to start learning Clojure, and my initial experiences with it were quite positive.

 However, I eventually learned that the Clojure community is extremely conservative.
 That is is pretty unusual for a Lisp dialect.
 Lisp is widely regarded as one of the most liberal language families in existence.
 And Clojure has the superficial appearance of being a laissez-faire kind of language.
-It is quite expressive, including a -- ahem -- liberal dose of new syntax.
+It is quite expressive, including -- ahem -- a *liberal* dose of new syntax.
 And it eschews static type annotations and strong type modeling in favor of a small set of highly regular, composable data types and operations -- not unlike, say, Scheme or Python.

 But the resemblance to a liberal language ends there.
 Clojure's community came pre-populated with highly conservative programmers from the pure-functional world: basically Haskell/ML types (lots of puns today!) who happen to recognize the benefits of Lisp's tree syntax.
-So under its expressive covers, everything about Clojure is strongly conservative, with a core overriding bias towards protecting programmers from mistakes.
+So under its expressive covers, everything about Clojure is *strongly* conservative, with a core overriding bias towards protecting programmers from mistakes.

 And the community follows suit.
 At a Clojure conference last year (or was it two years ago? time flies so fast these days...), there was a key presenter doing a talk on how Macros were basically harmful and should be avoided in modern Clojure code.